-One substantive area in which Asia-Pacific regulators have consistently shown keen interest is the assessment of transactions involving intellectual property, and in particular those touching on standard essential patents (SEPs) – that is, those patents declared indispensable for the design and manufacture of products adopting a universal standard, such as those articulated by a standard setting organisation.
+One substantive area in which Asia-Pacific regulators have consistently shown keen interest is the assessment of transactions involving intellectual property and in particular those touching on standard essential patents (SEPs) – that is, those patents declared indispensable for the design and manufacture of products adopting a universal standard, such as those articulated by a standard setting organisation.
 Issues relating to SEPs arise commonly in transactions in the technology, media and telecommunications industries, and these industries play a disproportionately large role in the national economies of Asia-Pacific countries.
-In addition, in 2017 and 2018, the Asia-Pacific regulators also increasingly shifted their focus to R&D and innovation 'markets', in line with reviews by European and other regulators.
+In addition, in 2019, the Asia-Pacific regulators continued to increasingly shift their focus to R&D and innovation ‘markets’, in line with reviews by European and other regulators.

 While there has been a general global convergence regarding the substantive approach to evaluation of anticompetitive effects, that approach may produce notably varied results when applied by regulators in jurisdictions that apply a broader or narrower geographic focus on the markets in question.

-Large transactions will often require a filing in one or both of the US or the EU, in addition to requiring filings in the Asia-Pacific region.
+Large transactions will often require a filing in the US or the EU, or both, in addition to requiring filings in the Asia-Pacific.
 Transactions with such scope ordinarily, though not always, relate to industries with a worldwide, rather than local, geographic scope.
-Regulators such as the DOJ, the FTC and the EC have all shown their willingness in the past to conduct their analyses and impose remedies on the basis of consideration of a transaction's global effects.
-When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in Asia and the Pacific may be more inclined to leave the 'world' to the US and EU and focus more particularly on effects in their home jurisdictions – even in the face of evidence of a global market.
+Regulators such as the DOJ, the FTC and the EC have all shown their willingness in the past to conduct their analyses and impose remedies on the basis of consideration of a transaction’s global effects.
+When one of those regulators is already (or soon to be) engaged in protecting competitive interests on a worldwide scale, certain national regulators in the Asia-Pacific may be more inclined to leave the ‘world’ to the US and EU and focus more particularly on effects in their home jurisdictions – even in the face of evidence of a global market.

 China, Taiwan, Korea, Japan and Singapore all exist on a continuum between lesser and greater acceptance of a worldwide analysis.

-The KFTC used to be more inclined to undertake its analysis on the basis of global share data, but now appears to be more often insisting on Korean-specific market shares.
-The KFTC will ensure that the concerns of Korean customers and suppliers are carefully considered in its analysis even of foreign-to-foreign global transactions.
+The KFTC also increasingly insists on the provision of Korea-specific market shares, in addition to global shares.
+The KFTC thus carefully considers the concerns of Korean customers and suppliers in its analysis even of foreign-to-foreign global transactions.

 The JFTC and the CCS are more willing to accept global share data and global competitive analyses for a foreign-to-foreign transaction.
 Nevertheless, any time a transaction poses a particular connection to areas of national interest and importance in Japan or Singapore (such as finance, technology or international shipping, for example), the respective regulators will ensure that their analysis protects local interests from anticompetitive harm.